Acura TL Insurance Rates

 Rates are averaged for all Acura TL models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief review of the concepts that were covered above.
+The items below are a quick review of the ideas that were touched on above.

 Whether you want to know how much does a 2004 or 2012 Acura TL cost to insure or how much is a 2008 Acura TL to insure, use a rate comparison tool to find savings.